It’s 5pm and you have nothing on your menu plan for dinner.

 I’ve been there…In each one of those scenarios.

 The good news is, I found a solution that works!
 It eliminates the panic of “everyone is starving, and I have no idea what I am making” and creates a center of peace during mealtime.
-Creating a menu plan has been a strategy I have used for years to maximize my time and eliminate stress!

 How I menu plan every week.

-This worked well but I still had the same struggles with breakfast and lunch.
+This worked well, but I still had the same struggles with breakfast and lunch.
 So, it didn’t eliminate the stress during those two meals.
 I was also wasting a lot of time and money by not using up leftovers and maximizing on the ingredients that I do have.

-I started making a plan for all meals: breakfast, lunch, and dinner.
+So I started making a plan for all meals: breakfast, lunch, and dinner.

 By planning out all my meals, I am able to save time, save money, and reduce our food waste.

 I am able to see what staple ingredients we use every single month and be able to buy those ingredients in bulk.
-This makes my grocery shopping simple while being able to maximize my grocery budget.
+This makes my grocery shopping simple while being able to maximize my food budget.

 I buy all my monthly bulk items on Azure Standard, which is a grocery co-op online .
 I explain how I monthly grocery shop online and what Azure Standard is on a previous video.